WICG/webcomponents/proposals/html-module-spec-changes.md

   - Broadly speaking, the usage of "module script" in most of the module fetching algos ([[1](https://html.spec.whatwg.org/#fetch-a-module-script-graph)], [[2](https://html.spec.whatwg.org/#internal-module-script-graph-fetching-procedure)], [[3](https://html.spec.whatwg.org/#fetch-a-single-module-script)], [[4](https://html.spec.whatwg.org/#fetch-the-descendants-of-a-module-script)], [[5](https://html.spec.whatwg.org/#fetch-the-descendants-of-and-instantiate-a-module-script)], [[6](https://html.spec.whatwg.org/#finding-the-first-parse-error)]) will refer to this new definition of module script, as they will be generalized to both HTML and JavaScript modules.
 - In [prepare a script](https://html.spec.whatwg.org/#prepare-a-script), when defining a script’s type in step 7, always set it to “module” if we’re parsing an HTML Module.
 TODO How to determine that?
 New parser flag?
 - Rename [create a module script](https://html.spec.whatwg.org/#fetching-scripts:creating-a-module-script) to "create a JavaScript module script".
-- Introduce a new algorithm “create an HTML module script”, similar to [create a module script](https://html.spec.whatwg.org/#fetching-scripts:creating-a-module-script).
-The definition would look something like this:
+- Introduce a new algorithm “create an HTML module script”, similar to [create a JavaScript module script](https://html.spec.whatwg.org/#fetching-scripts:creating-a-module-script), defined as follows:
   - To create an HTML module script, given a JavaScript string *source*, an environment settings object *settings*, a URL *baseURL*, and some script fetch options *options*:
   - 1\.
 Let *htmlModuleScript* be a new HTML module script that this algorithm will subsequently initialize.
   - 2\.
 Set *htmlModuleScript*'s settings object to *settings*.